 The Christian church, as we know it today, came into being following the crucifixion and resurrection of Jesus Christ.
-This happened in the first half of the first century subsequent to the outpouring of the Holy Spirit on the day of Pentecost as reported in Acts 2.
-Within less than 300 years the Christian movement became the most powerful force in the Roman world.
+This happened in the first half of the first century after the outpouring of the Holy Spirit on the day of Pentecost that is described in Acts 2.
+Within less than 300 years, the Christian movement became a powerful force in the Roman world.
 In the year 323, Christianity became the official religion of the Empire.

 In the Middle Ages, several Christian reform movements arose.
 In the 16th century, the Protestant Reformation — led by people like Martin Luther and John Calvin — gave birth to many of the Christian denominations we know today.

 In the early 18th century, an Evangelical Revival swept across England.
 That revival was fueled by evangelist George Whitefield and the ministry of two brothers, John and Charles Wesley.
 The Wesleys emphasized the possibility of a victorious life through the indwelling presence of the Holy Spirit.
 The preaching, teaching, follow-up work, and social ministries of the Wesleys gave birth to the Methodist movement.
 The historic "golden age" of evangelical Protestantism includes the first 100 years of this movement.

 As time passed, the preaching and the teaching of the doctrine and experience of the Spirit-filled life (sometimes called entire sanctification or Christian holiness) began to wane within Methodism in the U.S. and Great Britain.
 Open opposition even developed toward Methodists who wanted to maintain a focus on the biblical call to holy living.
 One result was the birth of new denominations, such as the Wesleyan Methodist and Free Methodist.